 Social Work

 The Master of Social Work program at Northwest Nazarene University offers the working professional an opportunity to complete a master's degree through an extended program of study.
-This program is ideal for those with work or family responsibilities.
-Students admitted in the Fall at the generalist level may complete their course work in seven semesters while students admitted with advanced standing status may complete their course work in four semesters (includes summers).
-Generalist students admitted in the Spring will complete their course work in eight semesters while the Advanced Standing students will complete their course work in five semesters (includes summers).
-Available at NNU's Nampa campus, our distance learning location in Idaho Falls, and online synchronously (for those who live more than 40 miles from either classroom location).
-The primary goal of the program is to prepare students for specialized social work practice in rural and small-town settings.
+This is a part-time program that is ideal for those with work or family responsibilities.
+Students admitted in the Fall at the Generalist level may complete their coursework in seven semesters (28 months), while students admitted with Advanced Standing status may complete their coursework in four semesters (16 months).
+Generalist students admitted in the Spring will complete their coursework in eight semesters (30 months), while the Advanced Standing (Specialist) students will complete their coursework in five semesters (18 months).
+Summer attendance is required for all students.
+Available at NNU's Nampa campus, our distance learning location in Idaho Falls, and online synchronously (virtual attendance) for those who live more than 40 miles from either classroom location.
+The primary goal of the program is to prepare students for specialized social work practice.
+This is accomplished by providing an evidence-based, value-informed, and culturally-informed education that emphasizes inclusive practice with diverse and oppressed papulations living in rural and small-town communities, both domestically and internationally.
+Students who attend from any state other than Idaho are advised to check the NC Sara standards to discover if there are additional requirements to become licensed in their state.

 Students will be able to choose from two concentrations: